Skip to main content

 Filter the input with Sigma rules and output matching events.

-sigma path:str, [refresh_interval=duration]
+sigma path:string, [refresh_interval=duration]

 Description